DarylCheong/GA-Capstone/README.md

 4. SGD Regression
 5. Random Forest Regression

-The example diagram below illustrates the code use to build the **Lasso Regression** model.
+The diagram below is an example of the code used to build the **Lasso Regression** model.

 ![lasso reg](https://darylcheong.github.io/GA-Capstone/images/lasso_reg.png)